mustafamuse/Covid/README.md

 Covid, is a React web app that was designed and engineered:

-to chart all the global data for the recovered, infected and mortality rates of citizens worlwide.
+to chart all the global data for the recovered, infected and mortality rates of citizens worldwide.

-I created this app utilizing the Covid-19 API and ChartsJS with the implementation of React hooks such as: UseEffect and UseState, to create both Line and Bar Charts.
+I created this app utilizing the Covid-19 API and ChartsJS with the implementation of React hooks such as:
+UseEffect and UseState, to create both Line and Bar Charts.

 <a href="https://covid-101.herokuapp.com/"><img src="https://github.com/umpp101/Covid/blob/master/public/app-gif.gif" alt="Covid" width="700px"></a>